gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 ### Attributes

-The most common way is through buffers and *attributes*.
+The most common way for a vertex shader to get data is through buffers and *attributes*.
 [How it works](webgl-how-it-works.html) covered buffers and attributes.
 You create buffers,